NaturalIntelligence/fast-xml-parser/README.md

 * **parseAttributeValue** : Parse the value of an attribute to float, integer, or boolean.
 * **trimValues** : trim string values of an attribute or node
 * **decodeHTMLchar** : decodes any named and numerical character HTML references excluding CDATA part.
+* **cdataTagName** : If specified, parser parse CDATA as nested tag instead of adding it's value to parent tag.
+* **cdataPositionChar** : It'll help to covert JSON back to XML without loosing CDATA position.

 To use from command line
 ```bash